Mike de Kock

 Mike de Kock (born February 14, 1964) is a South African racehorse trainer.
-He currently holds the South African record for most Grade 1 wins by a trainer with 133.
-He has trained over 3,400 winners who have won in South Africa, UAE, Hong Kong, Singapore, United Kingdom and the USA.
+He currently holds the South African record for most Grade 1 wins by a trainer with 139.
+He has trained over 3,600 winners who have won in South Africa, UAE, Hong Kong, Singapore, United Kingdom and the USA.

 De Kock has been champion trainer 8 times.
 In his career he has trained 133 Grade 1 winners, 148 Grade 2 winners, and 98 Grade 3 winners.

+On Sunday 27th July 2025, de Kock was inducted into the South African Hall of Fame for his achievements and contribution to the sport of horse racing in South Africa.

 Awards

 Mike de Dock has been awarded Champion Trainer of South Africa at the annual Equus Awards on seven occasions.

 Grade 1 Winners

 A list of all the Grade 1 winners trained by Mike de Kock.

 De Kock holds the record for the most Grade 1 Summer Cup victories with nine wins (three of them when the race was known as the Champion Stakes).